Skip to Content

 Cruise Ship Movement – In Good Weather

-On most cruise ships you won’t be able to feel very much movement when travelling in good weather.
+On most cruise ships, you won’t be able to feel much movement when travelling in good weather.

-Cruise ships typically cruise at around 23 miles per hour and can reach around 35 mph if they need to!
+Cruise ships typically cruise at around 23 miles per hour, but Ocean Liners are much faster.
+They can reach 35 mph if necessary!

 Can You Feel Vibrations on a Cruise Ship?

-On most cruise ships you may feel a slight vibration.
+On most cruise ships, you may feel a slight vibration.
 This isn’t noticeable in all areas of the ship and definitely shouldn’t affect your cruising experience.
-This said you may feel the vibration when laying in bed at night or when low down in the ship.

-I find that the slight vibration means that I sleep deeper than I otherwise would and generally sleep really well.
-The vibration is often much stronger if you are cruising in an inside cabin low down.
+I find that the slight vibration means that I sleep deeper than I otherwise would.
+Generally sleep really well.
+The vibration is often much stronger when cruising in a low-down inside cabin.

 On some older ships, you may also feel a vibration when on higher decks.
-I recently cruised on the Celestyal Olympia who was originally built for Royal Caribbean back in 1982.
+I cruised on the Celestyal Olympia, which was originally built for Royal Caribbean in 1982.

-The Celestyal Olympia has a bar that wraps around the funnel and in this bar, you are able to feel the vibration of the ship quite prominently.
+The Celestyal Olympia has a bar that wraps around the funnel, and in this bar, you were able to feel the vibration of the ship quite noticeably.

 That said, I actually enjoy it, the vibration reminds me that I’m onboard a cruise ship!
 On ships built in the 90s and later you shouldn’t feel much vibration.